VITAMIN B12 INJECTIONS

 You may be at risk of vitamin B12 deficiency, and therefore a B12 injection may be suitable for you if:

-You have had previous surgery on your stomach
+- You have previously has surgery on your stomach

-You have any chronic bowel conditions, such as Chrons disease or colitis
+- You have any chronic bowel conditions, such as Crohn's disease, colitits, or IBS

-You take medications sometimes used to treat heartburn and indigestion (proton pump inhibitors)
+- You take any medications sometimes used to treat heartburn and acid reflux (proton pump inhibitors)

 VITAMIN B12 INJECTIONS FAQ'S